 - 1. Convert a real-world problem in to a Linear Programming Problem and analyse the solution obtained using Simplex method or other algorithms. - 2.
 Identify real-world problems as Transportation Problem and Assignment Problem and Solve the decision problem by choosing appropriate algorithm. - 3.
 Identify the decision situations which vary with time and analyse them using principle of dynamic programming to real life situations. - 4.
-Explain reasons of formation of queues, classify various queuing systems and apply parameters defined for various queuing systems for decision making in real life situations.
-Understand the concept of decision making in situation of competition and recommend - Understand the concept of decision making in situation of competition and recommend strategies in case of two-person zero sum games. - 6.
+Explain reasons of formation of queues, classify various queuing systems and apply parameters defined for various queuing systems for decision making in real life situations. - 5.
+Understand the concept of decision making in situation of competition and recommend strategies in case of two-person zero sum games. - 6.
 Describe concept of simulation and apply Monte Carlo Simulation technique to systems such as inventory, queuing and recommend solutions for them. - 7.
 Understand need for right replacement policy and determine optimal replacement age.